Welcome to today's edition of the Rush 24-7 podcast.

 Parents suing the school district after finding out that their kids had been asked a series of sexual questions in class.

-The survey, by the way, included questions on lots of other topics, uh health and nutrition and habits and that sort of thing, uh, that had actually been sent home for the parents to see before it was distributed to the students, what had been left out in the copy that was sent to parents was the sex survey section, incredibly.
+The survey, by the way, included questions on lots of other topics, health and nutrition and habits and that sort of thing, that had actually been sent home for the parents to see before it was distributed to the students.

-Um not trusting people because they might want sex.
+Not trusting people because they might want sex.

-I I won't there's a dozen of these.
+I won't, there's a dozen of these.

-I'm not gonna get into them.
+I'm not going to get into them.

 As a combination of ignorance and arrogance, which could only have been produced by our current public school system.